 Do you have an elderly loved one living in a Florida nursing home or adult assisted living facility?
-Then keep reading, because you need to know what your loved one’s rights are – and what to do if those rights are violated by the nursing home.
+If so, then you need to know what your loved one’s rights are – and what to do if those rights are violated by the nursing home.

 Federal and state laws regulate nursing homes and Florida’s other residential care facilities.
 National standards for nursing homes are spelled out by the Federal Medicare Health Insurance Program for the Aged.